Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 create, collect and must analyze is huge.
 Every day over 100,000 pieces of content, ranging from text, images, videos and GIFs are posted.

-The goal is to categorize the data posted and reacted to on the platform by users while maintatining appropriate data practices for data collection and use.
+The goal is to categorize top perfomring contents on the platform by users while maintatining appropriate data practices for data collection and use.